natedsaint/cuervo/README.md

 Also like Marijn, I don't like Ruby.
 However, unlike Marijn, I DO enjoy logic-less templates.

+/disclaimer: I don't hate Ruby, and as a matter of fact I'm liking it more each day, but I just have way more experience in JavaScript/

 So the chain goes like this:

 - Jekyll is Ruby with Liquid as the templating engine.